quiltedhills/htfc3-kubejs_patches/README.md

 • Nerfed vanilla apples <br/>

 ### Building-related:
-• Aforementioned addition of Create Deco with many recipe changes <br/>
 • Lots of tweaks to Supplementaries' deco blocks <br/>
 • Added recipes for TFC ore blocks and gravel deposits for building purposes <br/>
 • Added a few prop foods for decoration purposes <br/>
 • Re-introduced recipes for vegetable crates from Farmer's Delight <br/>
-• Made all statues from Paraglider craftable (they now also serve no functional purpose and are purely decorative) <br/>
+• Made all statues from Paraglider craftable (they now also serve no functional purpose and are instead purely decorative) <br/>
 • Added recipes for some previously unobtainable blocks <br/>

 ### Fixes:
 • Added a KubeJS-based recipe for akashic tomes (this fixes the recipe not working on servers) <br/>
-• Fixed some blocks not dropping their contents when broken (mold tables and sewing tables with drawers) <br/>
+• Fixed Mold Tables and Sewing Tables with Drawers not dropping their contents when broken <br/>
 • Fixed incorrect finishing move order for some custom anvil recipes <br/>
 &nbsp; &nbsp; ◦ Please report any recipes that still have an incorrect move order! <br/>
 • Fixed many anvil recipes having incorrect anvil tier requirements <br/>
 • Fixed a conflict with the tuyere sequenced recipe <br/>
 • Fixed sealed trapdoors not letting pollution through <br/>
-• Removed arc furnace recipes for (mostly unobtainable) raw ore <br/>
+• Removed arc furnace recipes for (mostly unobtainable) raw ore to reduce JEI clutter <br/>
 • Made the charcoal block recipe use whole charcoal pieces instead of powder <br/>
 • Fixed grinding pyrite in a quern giving 4 powder instead of 1 <br/>
 • Removed the recipe for unused flint mesh <br/>